xdp-project/bpf-examples/pping/README.md

 - **rtt_events:** A perf-buffer used by `pping_ingress()` to push calculated RTTs to `pping.c`, which continuously polls the map the print out the RTTs.

+### A note on concurrency
+The program uses "global" (not `PERCPU`) hash maps to keep state.
+As the BPF programs need to see the global view to function properly, using `PERCPU` maps is not an option.
+The program must be able to match against stored packet timestamps regardless of the CPU the packets are processed on, and must also have a global view of the flow state in order for the sampling to work correctly.

+As the BPF programs may run concurrently on different CPU cores accessing these global hash maps, this may result in some concurrency issues.
+In practice, I do not believe these will occur particularly often, as I'm under the impression that packets from the same flow will typically be processed by the some CPU.
+Furthermore, most of the concurrency issues will not be that problematic even if they do occur.
+For now, I've therefore left these concurrency issues unattended, even if some of them could be avoided with atomic operations and/or spinlocks, in order to keep things simple and not hurt performance.

+The (known) potential concurrency issues are:

+#### Tracking last seen identifier
+The tc/egress program keeps track of the last seen outgoing identifier for each flow, by storing it in the `flow_state` map.
+This is done to detect the first packet with a new identifier.
+If multiple packets are processed concurrently, several of them could potentially detect themselves as being first with the same identifier (which only matters if they also pass rate-limit check as well), alternatively if the concurrent packets have different identifiers there may be a lost update (but for TCP timestamps, concurrent packets would typically be expected to have the same timestamp).

+A possibly more severe issue is out-of-order packets.
+If a packet with an old identifier arrives out of order, that identifier could be detected as a new identifier.
+If for example the following flow of four packets with just two different identifiers (id1 and id2) were to occur:

+id1 -> id2 -> id1 -> id2

+Then the tc/egress program would consider each of these packets to have new identifiers and try to create a new timestamp for each of them if the sampling strategy allows it.
+However even if the sampling strategy allows it, the (incorrect) creation of timestamps for id1 and id2 the second time would only be successful in case the first timestamps for id1 and id2 have already been matched against (and thus deleted).
+Even if that is the case, they would only result in reporting an incorrect RTT in case there are also new matches against these identifiers.

+This issue could be avoided entirely by requiring that new-id > old-id instead of simply checking that new-id != old-id, as TCP timestamps should monotonically increase.
+That may however not be a suitable solution if/when we add support for other types of identifiers.

+#### Rate-limiting new timestamps
+In the tc/egress program packets to timestamp are sampled by using a per-flow rate-limit, which is enforced by storing when the last timestamp was created in the `flow_state` map.
+If multiple packets perform this check concurrently, it's possible that multiple packets think they are allowed to create timestamps before any of them are able to update the `last_timestamp`.
+When they update `last_timestamp` it might also be slightly incorrect, however if they are processed concurrently then they should also generate very similar timestamps.

+If the packets have different identifiers, (which would typically not be expected for concurrent TCP timestamps), then this would allow some packets to bypass the rate-limit.
+By bypassing the rate-limit, the flow would use up some additional map space and report some additional RTT(s) more than expected (however the reported RTTs should still be correct).

+If the packets have the same identifier, they must first have managed to bypass the previous check for unique identifiers (see [previous point](#Tracking last seen identifier)), and only one of them will be able to successfully store a timestamp entry.

+#### Matching against stored timestamps
+The XDP/ingress program could potentially match multiple concurrent packets with the same identifier against a single timestamp entry in `packet_ts`, before any of them manage to delete the timestamp entry.
+This would result in multiple RTTs being reported for the same identifier, but if they are processed concurrently these RTTs should be very similar, so would mainly result in over-reporting rather than reporting incorrect RTTs.

+#### Updating flow min-RTT
+Whenever the XDP/ingress program calculates an RTT, it will check if this is the lowest RTT seen so far for the flow.
+If multiple RTTs are calculated concurrently, then several could pass this check concurrently and there may be a lost update.
+It should only be possible for multiple RTTs to be calculated concurrently in case either the [timestamp rate-limit was bypassed](#Rate-limiting new timestamps) or [multiple packets managed to match against the same timestamp](#Matching against stored timestamps).

+It's worth noting that with sampling the reported minimum-RTT is only an estimate anyways (may never calculate RTT for packet with the true minimum RTT).
+And even without sampling there is some inherent sampling due to TCP timestamps only being updated at a limited rate (1000 Hz).

 ## Similar projects
 Passively measuring the RTT for TCP traffic is not a novel concept, and there exists a number of other tools that can do so.
 A good overview of how passive